sergisiso/psyclone-spack/README.md

 ## Spack Usage

-Applications/libraries listed on Spack (`spack list`) can be installed with:
+Applications/libraries available on Spack (`spack list`) can be installed with:
 ```bash
 spack install <application>
 ```